JermellB/restagraph/README.md

 *Note:* attribute names must be in lowercase, due to the way this system handles them.
 I hope to lift this restriction in future.

 The third element is relationships between `rgResource` objects.
 These are implemented as regular Neo4J relationships, and define the relationships that can be created from one resource instance to another.

+Lastly, `rgSchemas` and `rgSchemaVersions` are used for managing schemas.

+It's recommended not to define any schema objects with names starting with `rg`.

 ## The API it generates